Perturbation graphs, invariant prediction and causal relations in psychology: Introduction

-Invariant prediction revolves around the idea that if we have the correct set of direct causal nodes then the conditional distribution of the node given its set of direct causes will be the same (i.e., invariant) across all of the possible contexts, observations and interventions \citep{Meinshausen:2016,Magliacane:2016,Mooij:2020a}.
-This idea involves the seminal concept of considering different sets of nodes for the conditional distributions to obtain a causal graph, introduced by, e.g., \citet{Spirtes:1993}, \citet{Pearl:1992}, \citet{Lauritzen:2001} and \citet{Lauritzen:2002}.
-For each context (observation or intervention) all possible sets of direct causes are considered and it is determined for each of those sets whether they are invariant across different contexts.
-The smallest set (intersection) of direct causes for which the invariance holds, will be the direct causes.
-This is then repeated for each of the nodes in the graph.
-It was shown that under relatively mild conditions, the correct set of direct of causes can be obtained by this method \citep{Peters:2015} and, hence, the correct graph because each neighbourhood is considered in turn.
-A perturbation graph can be considered as a special case because a perturbation graph uses marginal invariant prediction, where no conditioning is applied.
+Invariant causal prediction revolves around the idea that if we have the correct set of direct causal nodes then the conditional distribution of the node given its set of direct causes will be the same (i.e., is invariant) irrespective of any intervention on the non-direct causes \citep{Peters:2015,Meinshausen:2016,Magliacane:2016,Mooij:2020a}.
+This idea involves the seminal concept of considering different sets of nodes for the conditional distributions to obtain a causal graph, introduced by, e.g., \citet{Blalock:1960}, \citet{Spirtes:1993}, \citet{Pearl:1992}, \citet{Lauritzen:2001}, \citet{Lauritzen:2002}, \citet{Hyttinen:2012} and \citet{Tillman:2014}.
+For each context (observation or intervention) all sets of possible direct causes are considered and it is determined for each of those sets whether they are invariant across different contexts.
+It was shown that under relatively mild conditions (see Section \ref{sec:cond-inv-pred}), the correct set of direct causes can be obtained by this method \citep{Peters:2015,Meinshausen:2016}.
+The assumptions required in \citet{Peters:2015} to obtain the correct graph are that (a) in each setting (observational and experimental) the causal relations are the same, (b) the relations between the variables are linear, and (c) the error terms of the variables are independent of each other.
+Although these assumptions may appear strong, both (b) and (c) may be relaxed.
+We discuss these assumptions more elaborately in Section \ref{sec:graphs}.